vsergeev/arm-bmw-hw/README.md

 ### Power and Charging

 The arm-bmw provides a female JST-PH connector to accept a 3.7V lithium polymer battery, and a USB mini-B connector to accept 5V power from USB.
-The USB mini-B connector is only used for power, not data.
+The USB mini-B connector is only used for power and charging, not data.

 A 3-position slide switch on the front selects between off, battery power, and USB power.
 The red Power LED indicates that 3.3V is present and that the arm-bmw is on.
 The orange Charge LED indicates that the lithium polymer battery is being charged from 5V USB power.

 The onboard [MCP1252](http://www.microchip.com/wwwproducts/Devices.aspx?product=MCP1252) switched capacitor DC/DC converter regulates a 2V to 5.5V input to 3.3V, automatically switching between step down and step up operation as needed to provide 3.3V.
 This provides continuous power from a 3.7V lithium polymer battery as it drains to below 3.3V volts.
 The voltage regulator has a maximum output current of 120mA, so the arm-bmw should not be used to drive heavy loads alone.